Karmele Marchante

-María del Carmen Marchante Barrobés (Tortosa, Tarragona, 15 September 1946), better known as Karmele Marchante, is a Spanish journalist and feminist with an extensive career in all media and also known for her time in the tabloids.
+María del Carmen Marchante Barrobés (born 15 September 1946, Tortosa, Tarragona), better known as Karmele Marchante, is a Spanish journalist and feminist with an extensive career in all media and also known for her time in the tabloids.

 Early years

 She studied at the University of Navarra and at the Official School of Journalism in Barcelona.
 After finishing her studies, she worked for Unesco in París in 1973.
 She then married an Icelandic linguist and moved to Iceland, where she lived and worked as a flying reporter.
 After three years, she got a divorce and moved back to Barcelona, where she worked in newspapers and radio and got involved with Spanish feminism by starting the group LAMAR (the Antipatriarchal Struggle of Antiauthoritarian and Revolutionary Women).

 In 1981, together with María Rodrguez Bayraguet, she translated for the Icaria publishing house in Barcelona the book by Ayatollah Jomeini entitled Principios políticos, filosóficos, sociales y religiosos, which had great repercussions.
 While still in Barcelona, Marchante edited the magazine Star and co–founded the magazine Ajoblanco, both of which were references to countercultural journalism in the 80's in Spain.

 In 1984, she moved to Madrid, where she began her television career in the program Informe Semanal, of Televisión Española, with outstanding reports on politics, interviewing, among others, Adolfo Suárez, already ex–president of the Spanish Government, and Josep Tarradellas, recently elected president of Catalonia.
 Her reports on culture, such as that of Michael Jackson, also stood out.